GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts/_content.md

 % See the DEA Tech Alerts and Changelog documentation:
 % https://docs.dev.dea.ga.gov.au/public_services/dea_knowledge_hub/tech_alerts_changelog.html

-% How to update the 'System status of DEA':
-% Change the 'class' to either: tip / caution / danger
-% Default content: All DEA systems are working as expected.
-There are no outstanding incidents or errors to report.

-:::{admonition} System status of DEA
+:::{admonition} System status
-:class: caution
+:class: tip

 * Expanded extents data processing is currently paused, with data available to May 2024.
 See below. <!-- NOTE Remember to remove the banner on the page: https://pr-302-preview.khpreview.dea.ga.gov.au/guides/reference/ard-expanded-processing-extent/ -->
 * Misclassification issue with Sentinel-2 's2cloudless' cloud masking from 2022.
 See below.
 * Terra-derived DEA Hotspots are unavailable.
 See below.
 * NCI Explorer may experience instability.
 See below.
 * GeoMAD processing bug.
 See below.

+% Default content: All DEA systems are working as expected.
+There are no outstanding incidents or errors to report.
 :::

 ## In progress: Shift in origin point of DEA Summary Product Grid